Juner13/Openstreetmap-Update/README.md

-# Following Additions And Changes To Openstreetmap
+# Following Addition And Changes To Openstreetmap
-In the next big update for Openstreetmap, the following lists that will added to the app will include:
+In the next big update for Openstreetmap, the following details that will add changes and addition to the editor mode will include:

 * The maximum amount of charactors in Description and Notes (both in Inspect Menu and outside unresolve/resolve notes) will be unlimitedable, allowing users to create longer text as they want.